aws/aws-mysql-odbc/README.md

 ##### Steps
 > **NOTE:** Running these tests will automatically create an Amazon Aurora MySQL DB cluster with at least 5 instances and may induce a cost.
 Ensure the test cluster is cleaned up after testing on the [Amazon RDS Management Console](https://console.aws.amazon.com/rds/home).

 1. This set of tests runs against an Amazon Aurora MySQL DB cluster with at least 5 instances.
 The test will automatically generate the required AWS MySQL DB cluster and instances if proper AWS credentials are set up.
-Refer to this [documentation](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/CHAP_SettingUp_Aurora.html) to set up a development environment for Amazon Aurora.
+Refer to the [documentation](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/CHAP_SettingUp_Aurora.html) for information about setting up a development environment for Amazon Aurora.
-2. Specify the following environment variables on Linux:
+2. Define the following environment variables:
     | Environment Variable       | Description                                                                                                         | Example                                    |
     |----------------------------|---------------------------------------------------------------------------------------------------------------------|--------------------------------------------|
     | TEST_DSN                   | The DSN to use for the test.                                                                                        | AWSODBCDriverDSN                           |